12 Times Aspirin Won’t Work—And Could Be Dangerous

 How to stay safe

 Although aspirin side effects and complications can be severe, there are times when it is worth the risk.
 “It seems that only people with a history of cardiovascular disease, stroke, peripheral vascular disease, as well as a small subset of people with atrial fibrillation, or a funny heart rhythm, should be taking this remedy; for them, the benefits outweigh the risks,” Dr. Splaver explains.
-Your doctor can help you make the right decision for you and your health.
-Check out 24 secrets pain doctors won’t tell you.
+Your doctor can help you make the right decision for you and your health—that’s one of the secrets pain doctors wish they could tell you.